Inland Revenue Authority Of Singapore (IRAS) | Complete Guide

 COMPLIANCE REQUIREMENTS OF IRAS FOR COMPANIES IN SINGAPORE

-1. Each company must submit an ECI for the YA within 3 months as soon the financial year ends.
+1. Each company must submit an ECI for the YA within 3 months as soon as the financial year ends.
 An Estimated Chargeable Income (ECI) is an estimate of the company’s chargeable remuneration for a Year of Assessment (YA).
-It is compulsory for the company to file an ECI regardless of the income.
+The company must file an ECI regardless of the income.
 The company will file a ‘NIL’ ECI in case of zero income.

 3. Tax returns must be filed too.
 The deadline for filing for corporate income tax return is 30 November.
 Documents to be submitted are audited or unaudited Report and tax computation (Form C).